oliverius/logo/docs/part2.md

 So now, how do we use the token types?
 Since now we have classes in javascript, let's create a `Token` class.

 If we look at the table before we can see that two properties immediately stand out: text and token type.
-So our class:
+So our class looks like:

 ```javascript
 class Token {